-Truly, family-run businesses can be more complicated than a conventional corporations are being run.
-They often run with an extra layers and dimensions of authority, sensitivity and unwritten rules not normally found in typical businesses.
+Indeed, family-run businesses can be more complicated than running a conventional corporation.
+They often run with extra layers and dimensions of authority, sensitivity, and unwritten rules not customarily found in typical businesses.

-Here are some of the essential rules those taking over family-run businesses usually adhere and follow for a smooth transition:
+Here are some of the essential rules that taking over family-run businesses usually adhere to and follow for a smooth transition:

 Let your skills and interests be known.

-Running a business is not for everyone.
-Some are more keen to join the workforce and work with their passion and interest, say arts, engineering or social welfare.
-However, such skills and capabilities may find a good fit in the business your family is running, so you can still be part of the business in a lesser capacity while pursuing things you want as an employee elsewhere.
+Running a family business is not for everyone.
+Some of our relatives are more keen to for roles as employees and work with their passion and interest, say arts, engineering, or social welfare.
+However, such skills and capabilities may find a good fit in the business your family is running, so you can still be part of the company in a lesser capacity while pursuing things you want as an employee elsewhere.

 Know your roles and responsibility.

-If your hesitation to take over the business is plainly because you have no prior interest, be it known to whoever handed it over to you — most likely your parents — what you need to do and be responsible for.
+If your hesitation in taking over the business is because you have no prior interest, be it known to whoever handed it over to you — most likely your parents — what you need to do and be responsible for.
 Once they know your concerns and cause of hesitation, they’ll be able to do hand-holding and ensure that you get the grips at a pace you can manage.